The Life of Josiah Henson, Formerly a Slave, Now an Inhabitant of Canada, as Narrated by Himself: Life on the Plantation of "Mr.R" and Awaking to a New Life (p.5 to p. 14)

 As Henson was still young when he arrived at the plantation of Mr. R, he was initially responsible for small tasks, like taking the men at work buckets of water.
 Eventually, when he was "older and taller", Henson went to work in the fields.
 Henson proceeds to describe the everyday life of a slave: Meals were given twice a day and they consisted of items like cornmeal and salt herrings, or vegetables that one might raise by themselves.
 Breakfast was served at 12 noon after laboring from daylight, and dinner when the workday was over.
 A single piece of coarse cloth was given to children, while the older individuals had a pair of pants or a gown, a hat once in two or three years, and possibly a jacket.
 They slept in log huts that could "not protect them from the dampness and cold, nor permit the existence of the common decencies of life."

 By the age of 15, Henson states that he was a strong and athletic youth, filled with spirit and energy.
 He found that he could "run faster and farther, wrestle longer, and jump higher" than anyone around him.
 He was also found to be smart and clever.
 Because of his obedience, loyalty and usefulness, when Henson asked Mr. R if he could attend a sermon his mother had suggested to him, he was allowed to go.

-While he was there he a learned a text that would change his life: Hebrews 2:9, which reads, "That he, by the grace of God, should taste of death for every man."
+While he was there he learned a text that would change his life: Hebrews 2:9, which reads, "That he, by the grace of God, should taste of death for every man."
 Henson was incredibly impressed by the fact that Jesus cared about every man, including a slave-like himself, as this was the first time he had ever heard anything of this sort.
 Henson also learned that Christ died for the salvation of the entire world, even the poor, even the enslaved.
 Henson looks back and remembers that day as his "Awakening to a new life."